jkstill/dynachart/README.md

 <h2>Dynachart</h2>

-See asp.sh in <a href=https://github.com/jkstill/sar-tools>sar-tools</a> to generatge CSV files from sar data.
+See asp.sh in <a href=https://github.com/jkstill/sar-tools>sar-tools</a> to generate CSV files from sar data.

 <h3>dynachart.pl</h3>